 MSFHR’s program designer, responsible for the Foundation’s Innovation to Commercialization Award Development -- Manager, Research Programs (Design & Development) at the Michael Smith Foundation for Health Research (MSFHR)

 Dr. Leslie Grad is the Manager, Research Programs (Design & Development) at the Michael Smith Foundation for Health Research (MSFHR), BC’s health research funder.
-Les earned his PhD in biochemistry from the University of Alberta and held a senior Research Associate position at the Djavad Mowafaghian Centre for Brain Health, developing therapeutics against amyotrophic lateral sclerosis and Alzheimer’s disease.
-Les transitioned from academia to stakeholder engagement and program management at PrioNet Canada, a national Network of Centres of Excellence (NCE) for prion and neurodegenerative disease research and awareness.
+He held a senior Research Associate position at the Djavad Mowafaghian Centre for Brain Health, developing therapeutics against amyotrophic lateral sclerosis and Alzheimer’s disease.
 He now uses his research experience and knowledge of the health funding landscape to design new funding program models and serve as a resource on trends in health funding, research and innovation at MSFHR.
 Les recently designed MSFHR’s new Innovation to Commercialization (I2C) program, which provides funding support for researchers to advance their products or technologies towards practical application to improve health outcomes.

 I’m an emergency physician at Surrey Memorial Hospital.
 I’ve been in clinic clinical practice for 10 years.
 My interests include innovation in healthcare delivery.
 I am interested in mindfulness in medicine, flow states, and bringing an urgent care centre to surrey and to scale that solution province wide.
 I want to develop a way to etriage patients from home and link it into emr systems.